 In the example with Deon above, the teacher might try to distract him by saying, “Look, Deon!
 We have chicken tenders and corn and milk for lunch.
 One of your favorite meals!”
 She doesn’t address the cup issue at all.
 Deon doesn’t receive any direct teaching on how to address this challenge.

 More simply put: adults use the distraction/redirection tool far too much.
-Probably because it is easy for the adult to implement and occasionally the child will forget the challenge so it seems to work.
-But consider this: you haven’t directly taught the child how to handle anything.
+Probably because it is easy for the adult to implement and occasionally the child will forget the challenge, so it seems to work.
+But consider this: you haven’t directly taught the child how to handle anything when you redirect.
 You just diverted their attention.
 What about next time there is a challenge?
+You might be working against yourself here.

 Once children move out of infant/toddler stages, it’s important to minimize distraction and focus instead on teaching the child how to identify, understand, express, and manage their thoughts, feelings, and body sensations during a challenge.
 Not ignore them through distraction.

 This becomes important to note as we observe that anxiety has outpaced depression as the number one mental health diagnosis in the United States.
 Perhaps we might learn from this frightening statistic that humans need assistance to learn how to effectively and skillfully move through challenges.
 The Four D’s are not effective or skillful.
-They are band-aids at best; at their worst, they delay the child’s healthy development.
+They do not teach.
+At their best, the Four D’s are band aids; at their worst, they delay the child’s healthy development.

 The fourth “D”: direct.
 Rushing to fix the problem by directing the child’s attention to a solution.
 Directing is probably the most frequent behavior I see when adults face challenging behavior.
 They rush the child to happy or rush to find a solution.

 I sometimes call this, “rushing children to happy” or “rushing to fix” the problem.
-A preponderance of people identify as “fixers” and seem to be highly uncomfortable with challenges, conflict or anyone feeling distressed (including themselves).
+A preponderance of people identifies as “fixers”.
+These people seem to be highly uncomfortable with challenges, conflict or anyone feeling distressed (including themselves).
 As such, they jump past acknowledging the challenge and attuning to the child’s perspective right to offering a solution.

-Consider this: Children are not objects in need of fixing; but rather, humans in need of understanding.
+Consider my quote the next time you are rushing to fix the problem: Children are not objects in need of fixing; but rather, humans in need of understanding.

 If you don’t pause to consider their interior landscape, you cannot fully understand children.
 Feelings of safety and security grow as children learn to identify, understand, and express what they think, feel, perceive, sense, and believe with an organizing presence to guide them.